Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Experiments

 While a ROAR plot can provide valuable insights, such as ``this importance measure is only faithful for the top-20\% most important tokens,'' it does not summarize the faithfulness to a scalar metric.
 Such a metric is useful as it allows for easy comparisons, particularly between different papers.

-To provide a scalar metric, we propose using an area-between-curves metric.
+To provide a scalar metric, we propose using a \textbf{r}elative \textbf{a}rea-between-\textbf{cu}rves (RACU) metric.
 Intuitively, an importance measure is more faithful if it has a larger area between the random baseline curve and the importance measure curve.
 Additionally, when the importance measure is above the random baseline, a negative area is contributed.
 Finally, the metric is normalized by an upper bound, where the performance at 100\% masking is achieved immediately.
+A visualization of this calculation can be seen in \Cref{fig:faithfulness-metric-visualization}.

 Using an area-between-curves is useful because, unlike many other summarizing statistics, it is invariant to the step-size used in ROAR.
 In this case, we have a step size of $10\%$.
 Future work may choose a smaller or larger step size depending on their computational resources.